libbitcoin/libbitcoin-system/doc/sphinx/blockchain.rst

    specified path, it will automatically be created.
 #.
 Recreate the genesis block.
 The first block in the Bitcoin blockchain is
    part of the specification for the Bitcoin standard.
 #.
-Import the genesis block at depth 0 in the blockchain.
+Import the genesis block at height 0 in the blockchain.

 You now have a working :class:`leveldb_blockchain`.